 I wished to eat more deliberately so that at the end of my days, I would not realize that I hadn’t eaten food at all.

 I began this blog as a place for recording my journey as a local foodie, soliciting advice, and recording and sharing notes.
+Over the years, my foodshed has grown along with my awareness of it.
 I define my foodshed as a 100-mile radius from my home (just east of Danbury, CT).

 Initially, I imagined I’d be able to buy local food year-round at retail establishments—imagine that!
-So, to support my year-round habit of eating, I’m embracing putting by foods (mostly into the freezer, sometimes by canning, and other times by dehydrating) so this blog also includes my adventures in food preservation.
+Since that wasn’t the case, I had to resort to other methods to support my habit of eating year-round.
+I embraced putting by foods (mostly into the freezer, sometimes by canning, and other times by dehydrating) so this blog also includes my adventures in food preservation.
+Over the years, many more winter farmers markets have come into being, which certainly makes it easier.

 Since I chose to be a locavore, as opposed to being prescribed by a doctor or proscribed by a religion, I am free to make my own rules regarding my diet.
 I do eat food from away but not much.
-If it doesn’t/won’t/can’t grow here, I’ll get it from where it grows.
-For example, coffee, chocolate, several grains, tropical fruits, nuts, spices, olive oil, Scotch, or Italian wines.
+If it doesn’t or won’t or can’t grow here, I’ll get it from where it grows.
+For example: coffee, chocolate, several grains, tropical fruits, nuts, spices, olive oil, Scotch, or Italian wines.
 If it grows here, I’ll expend the effort to find it when it’s in season, and preserve it, and/or wait for it to come in season again.
-I am often pleasantly surprised if not amazed at the quality and quantity of local fare that’s available.
+I am often pleasantly surprised if not amazed at the quality and quantity of local fare that is available.

-In my locavore travels, I’ve discovered some really interesting food situations brought about by heath beliefs, distribution anomalies, our political system, contradicting regulations, and corporate dominance.
-My thoughts on these situations are also recorded here on this blog.
+In my locavore travels, I’ve discovered some really interesting food situations brought about by health beliefs, distribution anomalies, political systems, economics, contradicting regulations, and corporate dominance.
+My thoughts on these topics are also recorded here on this blog.